ZELTROX1/Leaf-Disease-Classification/README.md

 ## Future Improvements

-- Implement more advanced data augmentation techniques
+- Incorporate enhanced and sophisticated data augmentation methods
-- Add support for more plant species and diseases
+- Expand compatibility to include a wider range of plant species and       associated diseases
-- Integrate with a mobile application
+- Enable integration with a mobile platform or application
-- Add multi-language support
+- Provide multilingual support for broader accessibility
-- Implement explainable AI features to highlight affected areas on the leaf
+- Develop explainable AI capabilities to visually indicate the impacted regions on the leaf
 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.